JieChenSimon/SimonChen/index.md

 USTS VRLAB, Master Student.

 I am work on NLP, GNN, DL, ML, Interpretability.
 The ultimate goal of my research is to use mathematics to understand biological neural networks.
 My research have two stages: The first is to explore the relationship between the connection pattern of the deep learning model and biological neurons; The second is to use mathematics to explain the deep learning in order to make it interpretable.
-Besides, i am a reviewer of EMNLP, ICAIS.
+Besides, i am a reviewer of EMNLP2021, ICAIS2020.

 ### MY PAPERS